 One of the best things about Galway is that it’s close to some of the best spots in Ireland.
-Connemara is not far away, with its brooding hills and trails.
+Connemara and the Killary Fjord is not far away, with its brooding hills and trails.
 While the Cliffs of Moher are an hour’s drive away in County Clare.
 Galway is a great base to explore interesting areas in Ireland, and there are plenty of great day trips you can do from the city!

 Galway was one of my favourite spots in Ireland, and one you should visit too if you get the chance! from Tom at The Traveling Tom

-16 The Dark Hedges by Justine of Wanderer of the World
+16 The Dark Hedges

-And hey, someone else must have liked it here too as it was used as a filming location in the popular HBO series, ‘Game of Thrones’.
+And hey, someone else must have liked it here too as it was used as a filming location in the popular HBO series, Game of Thrones.
 The ‘Dark Hedges’ became the Kingsroad where Arya disguised herself as a boy.

 In the past, you would have had to contend with coaches and multiple cars parked along the road, ruining your chances of a decent photo.
 However, traffic is now banned from driving through the ‘Dark Hedges’ with motorists facing a fine of up to £1,000 if they do.
 What this means now is that you can get an interrupted view (and photo) of the full stretch of road.

-If you’re driving to the ‘Dark Hedges’ or taking a coach trip there, then you’ll need to park or get off the coach at the Hedges Hotel, which is only a two minute walk away.
+If you’re driving to the ‘Dark Hedges’ or taking a coach trip there, then you’ll need to park or get off the coach at the Hedges Hotel, which is only a two-minute walk away.

-As a note, now that the ‘Dark Hedges’ are an internationally recognised tourist attraction, most coach tours heading to Giant’s Causeway or the Carrick-a-Rede rope bridge will include a trip to the ‘Dark Hedges’ as part of their itinerary… and it’s so worth it!
+As a note, now that the ‘Dark Hedges’ are an internationally recognised tourist attraction, most coach tours heading to Giant’s Causeway or the Carrick-a-Rede rope bridge will include a trip to the ‘Dark Hedges’ as part of their itinerary… and it’s so worth it! by Justine of Wanderer of the World

-17 Causeway Coast by Allan of Live Less Ordinary
+17 Causeway Coast

-But these days the focus for tourism has shifted slightly towards the famed filming locations of the ‘Game of Thrones’ franchise, including the cosy harbour of Port Ballintoy, the setting for the “Iron Isles’, as well as the now iconic Dark Hedges, which are found just a short journey inland.
+But these days the focus for tourism has shifted slightly towards the famed filming locations of the ‘Game of Thrones franchise, including the cosy harbour of Port Ballintoy, the setting for the “Iron Isles’, as well as the now-iconic Dark Hedges, which are found just a short journey inland.
+The mind-blowing Carrick-a-Rede rope bridge and of course Mussenden Temple.
 And just the views along the way, such as the cliffside ruins of ‘Dunluce Castle’, look like they are straight out of the fantasy franchise.

 Then, for travel, I would always recommend visiting independently by car, allowing for a more personalised itinerary.
-Although the coastline is by far the most popular tourist attraction in all of Northern Ireland, meaning there will be all sorts of tours and itineraries catered to personal interests and ideas, along with the big generic bus tours which leave from all the main travel hubs of Belfast (e.g. Donegal Square station).
+Although the coastline is by far the most popular tourist attraction in all of Northern Ireland, meaning there will be all sorts of tours and itineraries catered to personal interests and ideas, along with the big generic bus tours which leave from all the main travel hubs of Belfast (e.g. Donegal Square station). by Allan of Live Less Ordinary

 A good day out in Howth should start with a scenic walk along the Bog of Frogs Loop.
 There are four route options offering amazing views of the cliffs, Lambay Island and the Bailey Lighthouse as you trek through wooded trails and pretty fields.
 Next, head down to the marina for a fresh seafood lunch at one of the restaurants or fish and chip shops.
-Octopussy’s Seafood Tapas Bar is a favorite with incredible food and a view of the fishing boats coming and going.
+Octopussy’s Seafood Tapas Bar is a favourite with incredible food and a view of the fishing boats coming and going.

 After lunch take your pick from a stroll along the pier, a boat ride to Irelands Eye island or shopping at Howth Market.
 History buffs will also not want to miss a visit to Howth Castle and the beautiful surrounding gardens.
 If you like to cook there are also cooking classes in the impressive Georgian kitchens.

 After a full day exploring Howth treat yourself to a fine dining experience with lovely views at Aqua.
 If you still have the energy head over to The Abbey Tavern or Bloody Stream for some live music and dancing. by Sarah of Live Dream Discover

-For a full day of exploring consider a combination of carriage (jaunting buggy) or biking through the Gap of Dunloe? – check directions/ followed by a boat tour through Killarney National Park and end up at Ross Castle.
+For a full day of exploring consider a combination of carriage (jaunting buggy) or biking through the Gap of Dunloe – check directions/ followed by a boat tour through Killarney National Park and end up at Ross Castle.
 Ross Castle is a restored beauty.
 I recommend the castle tour.
-The guides do a really good job explaining what life was like in the may be not so good ole days.
+The guides do a really good job explaining what life was like in the maybe not so good ole days.
 The castle grounds are beautiful.

 The scenery in this area is spectacular.
 Take your time and enjoy it.
 If you have daylight left Muckross Abbey, Muckross House and Waterfall are also wonderful visits.
 If you’re not driving you should be able to get to each of these by jaunting cart.

-Muckross House is …The grounds are fun to explore and there is a nice cafe for a bite to eat.
+The grounds of Muckross House are fun to explore and there is a nice cafe for a bite to eat.
 The Abby is a ruin surrounded by a graveyard.
 It’s worth a stop and can make some great photos.
 Consider bringing a flashlight and make sure you climb up to the second story – the interior is really pretty.
 The trail to Torc waterfall is exactly how I picture an Irish forest to look.
 It’s a very nice walk and I’m sure would be a perfect home for fairies.

 Killarney is a wonderful Irish town with amazing vistas and lots of activities.
 It’s a great home base for a memorable Irish vacation. by Lori from Fitz 5 on the go

 20 Cahir Castle

 It’s difficult to pick one favourite spot in Ireland – the countryside is breathtakingly beautiful and the people are extraordinarily friendly.
 However, I’d have to pick Cahir Castle as a favourite Irish destination.
 Cahir Castle has an idyllic location on the River Suir.
 Built in 1142, the history of this building is extensive, it even survived a Siege by the Earl of Essex in 1599.